ton-blockchain/docs/docs/func/types.md

 ## Hole type
 FunC has support for type inference.
 Types `_` and `var` represent type "holes", which can later be filled with some actual type during type checking.
 For example, `var x = 2;` is a definition of variable `x` equal to `2`.
 Type-checker can infer that `x` has type `int`, because `2` has type `int`, and left and right sides of an assignment must have equal types.

-## Combined types
+## Composite types
-Types can be combined in more complex ones.
+Types can be composed in more complex ones.

 ### Functional type
 Types of the form `A -> B` represent functions with specified domain and codomain.
 For example, `int -> cell` is the type of functions of one integer argument, which return a TVM cell.

+Internally values of such types are represented as continuations.

 ### Tensor types
 Types of the form `(A, B, ...)` essentially represent ordered collections of values of types `A`, `B`, `...`, which all together occupy more than one TVM stack entry.